dnoegel/logical-rules/README.md

 ## Instantiation

-You can simply instantiate your rules and nest them as this:
+You can simply instantiate your rules and nest them like this:

     $rule = new AndRule(
         new TrueRule(),